oasysgames/verse-layer-opstack/README.md

 If an L1 reorg occurs, it is highly likely to be an L1 incident.
 We believe that restarting is the best option for dealing with L1 reorgs.

 ---
+### Why does the transaction sender need to wait more than the block time even when the network is less crowded?
+The average actual expected waiting time is not 0.5 * blocktime but rather `1.5 * blocktime`.
+This additional one block time of waiting is caused by the side effects of architectural changes.
+Following the Ethereum architecture, OP Stack has separated the consensus layer from the execution layer.
+The execution node (op-geth) produces blocks as dictated by the consensus node (op-node).

+When the execution node receives a block creation request, it pick transactions from the txpool and packs them into a block.
+Then, the execution node waits for the block finalization request.
+This duration is almost equivalent to one block time, as the block creation request is typically sent immediately after the prior block is produced.
+This waiting period accounts for the additional waiting time experienced by transaction senders.

+---
 ### How to Configure Services to Print Debug-Level Logs for Issue Identification
 Below is a table showing how to configure each service to output debug-level logs to help identify issues: